technomada/cloud-from-scratch/more/subdomains.md

 Restart caddy on your edge and local nodes.

+### Optional
-note: Caddy supports dynamic "on_demand" sub domain certs.. like this...
+Caddy supports dynamic "on_demand" sub domain certs.. like this...
 ```
 *.example.com {
 	tls cert@example.com {